ava-labs/hypersdk/README.md

 least ~240 blocks to allow for the entire `ValidityWindow` to be backfilled (otherwise a fully-synced, restarting `hypervm` will not become "ready" until it accepts a block at least `ValidityWindow` after the last accepted block).
-To provide some room for error during disaster recovery (network outage), however, it is recommend to configure the `hypersdk` to store the last >= ~50,000 accepted blocks (~3.5 hours of activity with a 250ms `MinimumBlockGap`).
+To provide some room for error during disaster recovery (network outage), however, it is recommended to configure the `hypersdk` to store the last >= ~50,000 accepted blocks (~3.5 hours of activity with a 250ms `MinimumBlockGap`).
 This allows archival nodes that become disconnected from the network (due to a data center outage or bug) to ensure they can persist all historical blocks (which would otherwise be deleted by all participants and